ron2111/Awesome-Projects-Collection/Web Dev Projects_or_Portfolios/Javascript Games/README.md

 <h2>Workflow📌</h2>

 <p>The JS-games keeps you updated about the computer games and is an interesting way for everyone to showcase their skills in building games.
-There are various games available in <a href style="color:green">https://geekymeeky.github.io/JS-games/</a>.
+There are various games available in ...
 The most amazing feature is that the games available are very easy to play on just a simple click.
 You can view different types of games in the webpage and play them as many times you want.</p>

 <h2>How it helps the community🌼</h2>